syntax-syndicate/goose-terminal-agent/documentation/blog/2025-06-24-mcp-jupyter-server/index.md

 ## Example notebook

-Can see an example notebook that was handled by the MCP Jupyter Server.
+Here you can see an example notebook that was handled by the MCP Jupyter Server.
 The server

 **[📓 View the Complete Demo Notebook](https://github.com/block/mcp-jupyter/blob/main/demos/demo.ipynb)**